-Unissued ordinary shares of Fiducian Group Limited under option at the date of this report are disclosed in Note 25 of financial report.
+Unissued ordinary shares of Fiducian Group Limited under option at the date of this report are disclosed in Note 24 to the financial report.

-No option holder has any right under the options to participate in any other share issue of the Company or any other entity until after the exercise of the option.
+No option holder has any right under the options to participate in any other share issue of the Company or any other entity until after the exercise of the options.